Frequently Asked Questions

 Realtors are a wealth of knowledge and a great resource when selling your current home or purchasing a resale home; however, for a new home sale they aren’t necessary.
 If you know you are going to build a new home, an area manager or sales professional will be there to assist you every step of the way on route to purchasing a new home.

-Be aware that if you do choose to use a Realtor they must abide by the Builder/Realtor Cooperative Program created by the REALTORS Association of Edmonton.
+If you do choose to use a Realtor they must abide by the Builder/Realtor Cooperative Program created by the REALTORS Association of Edmonton.
 If you are working with a Realtor they must accompany and register you on your first visit to any of our showhomes.
 For more information visit CHBA Edmonton Builder/Realtor Cooperative Program.

 The debate between renting and owning is complicated, changing, and never ending.
 Best thing to do is to weigh the pros and cons of each option.
 Having a look at renting, the biggest positive is that it costs considerably less than owning a home, when you take into account all the true costs of owning a home.
 Furthermore, when something breaks, it’s the responsibility of the landlord, not you, to fix it.
 Lastly, renting gives you more freedom to move, change career paths, start new relationships etc.